Orthodox celebrate Christmas in shadow of conflict - NewsBreak

 In Egypt, where Coptic Christians make up roughly 10% of the nation’s population of 104 million, one of the year’s most festive holidays was infused with grave uncertainty about the nation’s economy.

 In Cairo’s northern suburb of Shobra and other Christian hubs, golden fairy lights and Christmas-themed decorations adorned the streets.
 Although Shobra is typically bustling with families buying gifts ahead of Orthodox Christmas, this year shop owners reported a drop in sales.
-The Egyptian pound has shriveled in value against the dollar, hitting to a new low earlier this week as the country faces a shortage of foreign currency spurred by Russia sending troops into Ukraine.
+The Egyptian pound has shriveled in value against the dollar, hitting to a new low earlier this week as the country faces a shortage of foreign currency spurred by Russia’s invasion of Ukraine.
+Nonetheless, residents found reason for cheer.

-During his speech at Coptic Christmas Eve Mass in Cairo, Egypt’s President Abdel Fattah el-Sissi emphasized the harmful impact the fighting in Ukraine was having on the country.

-‘‘The world will be, after the current crisis, different from the world we saw before this.
-This economic crisis will affect many countries if the war continues this year or longer,’’ el-Sissi said.
+‘‘Generally, the mood and the festive atmosphere are beautiful,’’ said Engy, a Shobra store owner.
+“People are looking forward to the new year regardless of the price hikes and anything else going on in the economy.”

 A Christmas mass in Dohuk, in the Kurdish region of Iraq, drew Armenian faithful from across the city.